-Ian is currently Chairman and a director of Aberystwyth Ltd, which operates a branch campus of Aberystwyth University in Mauritius.
-He is also an independent Council Member and Trustee of Aberystwyth University; and, a non executive member of the Advisory Board to the Awards Recognition Bureau.
+Ian is an independent Council Member and Trustee of Aberystwyth University; and, a non executive member of the Advisory Board to the Awards Recognition Bureau.
 He was awarded an OBE in the Queen’s New Year’s Honours List 1994.

 Following undergraduate and postgraduate degrees in mathematics and numerical analysis at the University of Wales Aberystwyth and Dundee University respectively, Ian worked at Scottish Widows Fund & Life Assurance Society in Edinburgh and Dingwall Academy in the Highlands of Scotland prior to being awarded a commission in the Royal Air Force in 1978.
 His RAF career embraced a broad spectrum of director-level roles including human resources, finance, information systems and management of major transformational change programmes.
 Following his successful 30-year military career, Ian spent four years as a senior civil servant at Land Registry’s head office in London where he worked closely with board members to shape the organisation’s strategic direction and transform it to a smaller, leaner and more sustainable business.